Companies that increase their number of landing pages from 10 to 15 see a 55% increase in leads.

 Each template is a suite of pages for all stages of the conversion funnel.
 Key design elements are included which can be customized, while retaining a slick, pre-formatted framing.

-The Thrive approach would suit those without specialist design training or experience.
+The Thrive approach would suit those without specialist design training or extensive landing page experience.

 Pre-built conversion tools including testimonial carousels, countdown timers, lead generation forms and other tricks of the trade.
 These can be dropped into place to quickly create a site with high conversion rates and optimization.